Pete Ricketts: Business career

 After completing graduate school, Ricketts returned to Omaha.
 He worked for the Union Pacific Railroad for a year, then as a salesman for a Chicago environmental consultant.
 In 1993, he went to work for his father's business, initially in the call center for a few months, and subsequently appointed by his father to a number of executive positions, ultimately becoming the company's chief operating officer during his father's tenure as CEO.
 In a 2006 report, he stated his net worth at between $45 million and $50 million.

 In 1997, Ricketts married Susanne Shore.
 A native of Garden City, Kansas, Shore grew up in Tulsa, Oklahoma, and earned a bachelor's degree in English and then an MBA from Oklahoma State University.
 After a stint working for the dean of students at the University of South Dakota, she came to Omaha to complete a one-year course in nursing at Creighton University.
 At the time of her marriage to Ricketts, she was working as a nurse at St. Joseph's Hospital in Omaha.
 Ricketts and Shore have three children.

 In 2006, Ricketts left Ameritrade to run for the U.S. Senate.
 After his loss to incumbent Ben Nelson, he returned to the company's board, remaining until the Ricketts family relinquished its board seats in 2016.

 In 2007, Ricketts co-founded, and became director and president of the Platte Institute for Economic Research, which he called a "free market think tank", and which Nebraska newspapers have called "conservative".
 He resigned from the organization in 2013 to concentrate on his 2014 gubernatorial campaign.
 From 2007 to 2012, Ricketts was a national committeeman for the Republican National Committee; from 2007 to 2013, he was a trustee of the American Enterprise Institute.

 Sports

 In 2009, the Ricketts family trust bought the Chicago Cubs of Major League Baseball (MLB) from Tribune Media.
-Ricketts and his siblings hold four of the five seats on the team's board of directors.
+Ricketts stepped down from the Cubs' board of directors in 2019 to focus on being governor.